We Can Help You Stop Phishing.Retarus Anti-Phishing Guide

 Phishing emails that make it to the inbox despite email security have only one opponent: the mail users themselves.
-Sensitize them to phishing attacks with regards to Coronavirus!
+Sensitize them to phishing attacks!
 We can help you: with the new Retarus Anti-Phishing Guide.

 Online scammers pretend to be friends or family members.
-Or they take on the role of colleagues, managers, or business partners and pretend to be acting on behalf of official institutions, established financial service providers (e.g., your bank, PayPal), or online portals (e.g., Amazon).
+Or they take on the role of colleagues, managers, or business partners and pretend to be acting on behalf of official institutions, established financial service providers, or online portals (e.g., your bank, PayPal, Amazon etc.).

 That means that even if you “know” the sender of an email, it could be a phishing attempt.

 The Quality of Phishing Attempts Is Getting Better and Better All the Time – Technically, Optically, and from a Content Perspective.

 We are seeing fewer and fewer phishing emails with never-ending cryptic links and clumsy instructions in poorly written English and a bad design.
 The latest generation of phishing emails are technically sophisticated, well-written, and professionally designed.

 Fake emails, manipulated senders, attachments, downloads, and websites often appear surprisingly real and, at second glance, are not immediately recognizable as fake.